dheeban0111/prettier/Issue-Labels.md

   Working as intended!
 Issues with this label represent a potential new feature to be added to prettier.

+* <kbd>type:infra</kbd>

+  This issue is about CI, publishing to npm, or similar.

-* <kbd>type:infrastructure/meta</kbd>
+* <kbd>type:meta</kbd>

-  This issue is about CI, publishing to npm, the status of Prettier, or anything else about Prettier itself.
+  The status of Prettier, or anything else about Prettier itself.

+* <kbd>type:tests</kbd>

+  Tests that are not correct, suggestions for tests that should be added, or similar.

 * <kbd>type:option request</kbd>